vietbuiminh/vietbuiminh.github.io/index.md

 # CREATIVE CODER & STE<a style="text-transform: capitalize" class="link coloranimate hover-underline-animation" href="/art">Art</a>M ADVOCATE

 Việt Bùi, a creative artist & coder, a student, a naturalist, and a global citizen.
 Born and raised in Ho Chi Minh City (HCMC), Vietnam.

-Grew up in an "engineer household", but Viet developed my interest in technology and drawing at an early age.
+Using art to influence people.
 Graphic artist for clubs, and non-profit organizations in HCMC and the United States.
 Coder in a few hackathons, and coder by everyday.

 Feel free to browse around for future / <a class="link hover-underline-animation"
         href="https://vietbuiminh.github.io/EDGE-Coding-Intern/lulac/">current</a> / <a